 Minimum lot sizes

-The Bellambi rezoning proposal is now on public exhibition until 5pm Friday 13 March 2026.
+The Bellambi rezoning proposal was on public exhibition from Friday 13 February until 5pm Friday 13 March 2026.

-Homes NSW is the applicant for the rezoning proposal, and the Department of Planning, Housing and Infrastructure is exhibiting the proposal, gathering community feedback and assessing the final plans.
+Homes NSW is the applicant for the rezoning proposal, and the Department of Planning, Housing and Infrastructure publicly exhibited the proposal, gathered community feedback and will be assessing the final plans.

-After public exhibition closes, the Department of Planning, Housing and Infrastructure will review submissions received and consider any necessary changes to the rezoning proposal.
+The Department of Planning, Housing and Infrastructure is currently reviewing submissions received and will consider any necessary changes to the rezoning proposal.

 The final Bellambi rezoning proposal will be sent to the Minister for Planning and Public Spaces for determination.